YashMarmat/Querysets-in-django3/README.md

 `b = Blog(name='Beatles Blog', tagline='All the latest Beatles news.')`

-creating a new blog (filling fields), b is just for variable assignment
+creating a new blog (filling fields), b is just for variable assignment (Blog Model in models.py)

 `b.save()`
 * Note: if using Blog.objects.create method then no need to use .save()